 - The use of a single sample type (either lithium heparin or serum) is recommended for troponin analysis when collecting serial samples from the same patient. - If clotting time is increased due to thrombolytic or anticoagulant therapy, using serum samples may increase the risk of micro-clots, fibrin, or particulate matter.
-Lithium-heparin plasma is the preferred sample type for patients undergoing anticoagulant therapy. - Specimens from some individuals with pathologically high gamma globulin levels may demonstrate depressed troponin values.
-This may be due to the presence of cardiac troponin-specific autoantibodies.20 Additional information may be required for diagnosis. - Do not pour the calibrators back into the vials after calibration because evaporation could occur, which may affect performance. - Dispose of any calibrator remaining in the sample cups after 4 hours. - Do not refill calibrator sample cups when the contents are depleted.
-If required, dispense fresh calibrators. - Heterophilic antibodies and rheumatoid factor in human serum can react with reagent immunoglobulins, interfering with in vitro immunoassays.21 Patients routinely exposed to animals or to animal serum products can be prone to this interference and anomalous values may be observed.
+Lithium-heparin plasma is the preferred sample type for patients undergoing anticoagulant therapy. - Do not pour the calibrators back into the vials after calibration because evaporation could occur, which may affect performance. - Dispose of any calibrator remaining in the sample cups after 4 hours. - Do not refill calibrator sample cups when the contents are depleted.
+If required, dispense fresh calibrators. - Heterophilic antibodies and rheumatoid factor in human serum can react with reagent immunoglobulins, interfering with in vitro immunoassays.
+Patients routinely exposed to animals or to animal serum products can be prone to this interference and anomalous values may be observed.
 Additional information may be required for diagnosis. - Samples from patients receiving preparations of mouse monoclonal antibodies for therapy or diagnosis may contain human anti-mouse antibodies (HAMA).
-Such samples may show either falsely elevated or falsely depressed values when tested with this method.22
+Such samples may show either falsely elevated or falsely depressed values when tested with this method. - Specimens from some individuals with pathologically high gamma globulin levels may demonstrate depressed troponin values.
+Additional information may be required for diagnosis. - An unknown interference was observed in analytical spiking and dilution studies causing negative bias that may affect interpretation of patient results.
+The unknown interference may be due to the presence of troponin autoantibodies, which have been reported in up to 10% of patients with or without AMI and up to 20% of patients positive for rheumatoid factor.
+If the cTnI result is below the 99th percentile value at the first blood draw, at least two additional blood samples should be drawn before results are interpreted as negative for AMI.